Studying publishing at university is a very different experience to starting an entry-level job in the industry.

 - getting involved with publishing-related extracurricular activities, such as a student-run creative writing anthology or newspaper, during your undergraduate degree

-- attending insight days such as Hachette’s Inside Story and Penguin Random House’s JobHack.
+- attending publishing insight days, which have previously included Hachette’s Inside Story and Penguin Random House’s JobHack.

 Making the right choice for you